Abatement

 Reasonable financial provision is the amount of support from an estate that the law considers a deceased person should have left to certain family members or financial dependants.

-A receipt and discharge is a document signed by a [beneficiary](/glossary/beneficiary) confirming they've received their inheritance and releasing the executor from further responsibility for that distribution.
+A receipt and discharge is a document signed by a beneficiary confirming they've received their inheritance and releasing the executor from further responsibility.

-Receiving an [inheritance](/glossary/inheritance) means getting the money, property, or possessions someone has left you in their will, typically 6-9 months after their death once the executor has completed all legal and financial requirements.
+Receiving an inheritance means getting the money, property, or possessions left to you in a will, typically 6-9 months after death once the executor completes probate.

 Rectification is a court-ordered correction to a will that doesn't express the testator's intentions due to clerical errors or misunderstanding of instructions during drafting.